-- Scroll down a bit on the right pane > Click on Advanced display settings.
+- Scroll down on the right pane > Click Advanced display settings.

 - Here you can find out and select the 60Hz refresh rate easily.
-If it’s already set to 60Hz, you don’t need to change it.
+You don’t need to change it if it’s already set to 60Hz.

 6. Select High Performance in Graphics Settings

 - Click on the Start menu > Search for Graphics Settings and get into it.

 - Inside this, ensure the Desktop app is selected > Click on Browse.

 - A file Explorer window will open, and head over to the installed Epic Games Launcher folder.

 - Go to the NBA 2K23 folder > Select the SaintsRow.exe application.

 - Click on Add to include it in the list.

 - Now, search for the game in the list > Click on Options of NBA 2K23.